 The better you keep in touch with your clients, the better your relationships will be—and the better your relationships, the better your customer retention will be.

 ...And Schedule a Face-to-Face Meeting Before Every Policy Renewal

 Staying in touch through phone calls, email, and social media is great.
 But when an insured's renewal period is approaching, it’s important to schedule a face-to-face meeting.

 Before the policy renews, schedule a time to meet with all the policyholders.
 If you’re dealing with a huge book of business and, logistically, don’t have the time to meet with each insured individually, focus on your most important clients—whether that’s the most lucrative clients or the clients you feel are the most at risk for not renewing their policy and taking their business elsewhere.

-But not all insureds are created equal—and the “highest level of service” could mean different things to different people.
+But the “highest level of service” could mean different things to different people.

 So, if you want to retain your clients and keep their business?
 Ask them what you need to do in order to make that happen.

 When you sign a new account, ask them what they want and need out of the relationship—and make sure to follow through and deliver.
 Send out periodic surveys to ask your clients about how things are going—and to see if there’s anything they’d like to see improved.
 If an insured does decide to leave to work with another agent, try to schedule an exit interview so you can see where things went wrong—and how you can improve in the future.